joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used a callback to the epoch with the best validation score.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

 I loaded the data and jupyter notebook onto an AWS GPU-enabled EC2 instance to carry out the training, and retreived the saved model once the training was complete.